sekouzed/Timberman-Phaser-2/README.md

-You can test this game here : timberman.soluka.fr
+You can test this game here : http://timberman.soluka.fr